LBCrion/sfwbar/doc/sfwbar.rst

         (see sway-lang.widget as an example).

-The file source also accepts further optional arguments specifying how scanner should handle the source, these can be:
+The `File` source also accepts further optional arguments specifying how scanner should handle the source, these can be:

 NoGlob
           specifies that SFWBar shouldn't attempt to expand the pattern in the file name.
 If this flag is not specified, the file source will attempt to read from all files matching a filename pattern.

 CheckTime
           indicates that the program should only update the variables from this file when file modification date/time changes.

-``Variables`` are extracted from sources using parsers, currently the following parsers are supported:
+Scanner variables are extracted from sources using parsers, currently the following parsers are supported:

 Grab([Aggregator])